Intermodalics/tango_ros/TangoxRos/README.md

 * When starting Android Studio import the project by selecting the TangoxRos directory.

-* In your local properties check that the paths to your android sdk and ndk are set properly.
+* In your local.properties file check that the paths to your android sdk and ndk are set properly.
 Example:
 ndk.dir=/opt/android-ndk-r10b
 sdk.dir=/opt/android-sdk-linux